maths/moodle-qtype_stack/doc/en/Developer/Future_input_processing.md

 it will be a part of the student input pipeline and under the control of inputs.
-In any case one can write tests for it separate from everything else, but one will need to also define its place in the processing order and test the whole chain as some other filtter might appear in that chain and eat up the things.
-To keep the order in order I would recommend that the files containing filter code are prefixed with something like '012_' and that we leave plenty of empty room if at all possible in that range, for future filtters to be plugged into the sequence.
+In any case one can write tests for it separate from everything else, but one will need to also define its place in the processing order and test the whole chain as some other filter might appear in that chain and eat up the things.
+To keep the order in order I would recommend that the files containing filter code are prefixed with something like '012_' and that we leave plenty of empty room if at all possible in that range, for future filters to be plugged into the sequence.
 Ideally, those numbers should also be present in the classnames, but obviously not as prefixes there.